IliaAnastassov/FileIndexer/README.md

 # FileIndexer

-A file indexing program.
-The purpose of the application is to be able to index a folder and all of its contents recursively.
+A simple file indexing program developed in Win Forms.The purpose of the application is to be able to index a folder and all of its contents recursively.
 Once indexed the user can browse the contents in a user interface and quickly see handful information about files and folders.
 The user should also be able to filter results, save them and import them.

 Description:
 - General